All About the Ferber Method Sleep Training Technique

 Continue lengthening the intervals.
 Depending on your baby's specific needs and temperament, you have some flexibility in the length of intervals.
 However, keep the longest interval (before starting over again) to no longer than 10 minutes.

-Although the Ferber method is a sleep training technique that’s most often used for night time slumber, you could also use it for naps to keep your baby’s sleep consistent.
+Although the Ferber method is a sleep training technique that’s most often used for nighttime slumber, you could also use the Ferber method for naps to keep your baby’s sleep consistent.

 Again, you’re in charge of how long to make each interval.
-But to give you a step-by-step idea of what the Ferber method sleep training schedule could look like, check out the example of a Ferber method sleep chart below:
+But to give you a step-by-step idea of what a Ferber sleep training schedule could look like, check out the example of a Ferber method sleep chart below:

-When to start the Ferber method or any other type of sleep training may depend on a couple of factors:
+When you can start the Ferber method or any other type of sleep training for your infant may depend on a couple of factors:

 When your baby starts sleeping in their own room.
-Many sleep training techniques are tricky to implement if you and your baby are room sharing; however, experts recommend sleeping in the same room as your baby until they’re 6 months to 1 year old.
+Many sleep training methods are tricky to implement if you and your baby are room-sharing.
+However, experts recommend sleeping in the same room as your baby until they’re 6 months to 1 year old.
 This reduces the risk of SIDS (Sudden Infant Death Syndrome) by 50 percent.
+Therefore, sleep training should only begin when your baby is about 6 months old, or no younger than 4 months old.

 When your baby starts sleeping through the night.
 Some sleep training techniques aren’t as effective until a baby is sleeping through the night without waking.
-It may be best to wait until your baby has started consistently sleeping for long stretches of time at night before you launch into Ferber method sleep training.
+It may be best to wait until your baby has started consistently sleeping for longer periods at night before you launch into the Ferber method.

 By 3 months, 90 percent of babies have started consolidating their sleep, sleeping six to eight hours a night without waking.
 So, experts advise that parents can start sleep training as young as 4 months.
 But, of course, remember that your little one may still be sleeping in your room at that age, so it’s more common for parents to start sleep training after 6 months.

-Families who have adopted the Ferber method sleep training technique have observed the following benefits:
+Families who have adopted the Ferber sleep training technique have observed the following benefits:

 Babies falling asleep faster.
 Many families who used the Ferber method found that their babies learned how to fall asleep on their own faster.